The Pagan Gods Who Gave Rise to the Days of Our Week

-We speak the names of the gods on a daily basis and most people do not even realise it.
-Every day of the week, religious and non-religious people alike follow the old pagan tradition of giving thanks to the gods of old.
+We speak the names of gods on a daily basis and most people do not even realize it.
+Whether its Thor’s Day (Thursday) or Saturn’s Day (Saturday), every day of the week, religious and non-religious people alike follow the old pagan tradition of giving thanks to the gods of old.

 In ancient Mesopotamia, astrologers assigned each day of the week the name of a god.
 In a culture where days were consumed by religion, it is unsurprising that the days of the week were made in homage to the gods believed to rule the lives of mortals.